lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 ### HTML

-Basic HTML was used to create the various areas of the page
+Basic HTML was used to create the various areas of the page.

 ### CSS

+CSS was used to create the styling for the page layout, including several classes and IDs that the JavaScript adds and removes from the HTML depending on the inputs.

 ### JavaScript

+JavaScript was used to cater to all of the back end functionality of the project and provide the interactivity for the user.
+This includes but is not limited to:

+Get question/answer pairs.

+Validate Guesses (Single character/Guess entire phrase - presenting error on invalid inputs (Non-alphabetic/Non-space special characters))

 ### Git